nz-trust-framework/nz-verify/README.md

 Detail of the current verifier templates, and associated attributes, can be found here: [NZ Verify (Production) - Verifier Templates](TEMPLATES.md)

 However, NZ Verify can support *any* namespace or set of attributes including, but not limited to, `org.iso.18013.5.1`, `org.iso.18013.5.1.aamva`, `org.iso.23220.1`, `org.iso.23220.1.jp`, `org.iso.23220.photoID.1`, `eu.europa.ec.eudi.pid.1`, or `org.micov.1`.
-This can be quickly established for the NZ Verify Test Environment, and will be included in production releases in the future when relevant credentials are in use.

 ## Adding support for credentials
 NZ Verify can be enabled to support the verification of credentials that are issued in the ISO/IEC 18013-5/23220 format and are either:
-*  accredited in New Zealand by the [Trust Framework Authority](https://www.dia.govt.nz/trust-framework); or
+*  **accredited in New Zealand** by the [Trust Framework Authority](https://www.dia.govt.nz/trust-framework); or
-*  issued by an overseas authority, or an agent of that authority, authorised to issue a driver licence or permit.[^1]
+*  **issued by an overseas authority**, or an agent of that authority, authorised to issue a driver licence or permit.[^1]

 If you meet this criteria and wish to discuss NZ Verify supporting verification of your credential, please contact us at [nzverifyapp@dia.govt.nz](mailto:nzverifyapp@dia.govt.nz).

 [^1]: Refer: [Land Transport (Driver Licensing) Rule 1999](https://www.legislation.govt.nz/regulation/public/1999/0100/latest/DLM281967.html?search=ts_act%40bill%40regulation%40deemedreg_land+transport_resel_25_a&p=1)

-## NZ Verify Sandbox
+## Technical guidance for issuers and wallets
 If your organisation is interested in exploring how NZ Verify can support your development of ISO-compliant digital credentials or holder apps, or if you'd like access to the sandbox environment, we’d love to hear from you.
 Please contact us at [nzverifyapp@dia.govt.nz](mailto:nzverifyapp@dia.govt.nz) to start a conversation about how we can work together to enable trusted digital services in New Zealand.

+The sandbox can be configured to support any technically valid credential (as defined above) and to add new document types or namespaces for other use cases.

 ### Test Holder/Wallet Apps
 NZ Verify Sandbox has been successfully tested with the following wallet/holder apps for the purpose of testing: